vipul-shinde/marketing-analytics-cs/06-Solving_Business_Questions/README.md

 |---------------|-------------|----------|
 | Animation     | 50          | 4        |

+The 4th most popular top category among all the customers is ```Animation```.

 <hr>

-### 6.6 What is the average percentile ranking for each customer in their top category rounded to the nearest 2 decimal places?
+### 6. What is the average percentile ranking for each customer in their top category rounded to the nearest 2 decimal places?

 ```sql
 SELECT